Shopify/shadowenv/docsrc/content/language.md

 implicit `do`).
 This is not the case in Shadowlisp, and you will find yourself having to explicitly use `do` from time to time.

 The remainder of this page is API documentation.
-The bread and butter of Shadowlisp is the *Environment Interaction* section, since manipulating the environment is the only possible side-effect in Shadowlisp.
-The rest of the API is only useful in support of setting environment variables.
+The bread and butter of Shadowlisp is the functions beginning with `env/*`.
+The rest of the API is only useful in support of manipulating environment variables.

 # env/get